jdeleon-py/Project_ComputationalGeometries/fractals/mandelbrot/c/README.md

 * [ ] Demonstrate using the Mariani-Silver Algorithm
 * [ ] Demonstrate using algorithms involving Perturbation Theory
 * [ ] Make a .gif animation that continuously zooms into the canvas up to a certain point
+* [ ] Use an image compression technique (Huffman Code) to save encoded maps to a database
 * [ ] Modify the equation to visualize Julia Sets

 ## Resources